clausnz/moodle_backup-browser/README.md

 # Moodle Backup Browser

-This Backup Browser add-on for the open-source learning management system Moodle (https://moodle.org) allows tree-based browsing of the Moodle backup-files based on merging data from filesystem and database.
+This Backup Browser add-on for the open-source learning management system Moodle (https://moodle.org) allows tree-based browsing of the Moodle backup-files based by merging data from filesystem and database.

 ### Features: